oVirt/ovirt-site/source/feature/gluster-geo-replication.html.md

 ## Detailed Description

-GlusterFS Geo-replication uses a master–slave model, whereby replication and mirroring occurs between the following partners:
+GlusterFS Geo-replication uses a Source–Destination model, whereby replication and mirroring occurs between the following partners:

-*   Master – A GlusterFS volume
+*   Source – A GlusterFS volume
-*   Slave – A GlusterFS Volume in a remote cluster
+*   Destination – A GlusterFS Volume in a remote cluster

 With this feature the user will be able to

-*   View all the slaves attached to a cluster
+*   View all the destinations attached to a cluster
-*   Add a new slave and enable password less communication between a host of master cluster and a host of slave cluster
+*   Add a new destination and enable password less communication between a host of source cluster and a host of destination cluster
-*   Test password less communication to slave cluster/host
+*   Test password less communication to destination cluster/host
-*   Remove(Detach) a slave cluster
+*   Remove(Detach) a destination cluster
 *   View all active/inactive geo-replication sessions for a volume
 *   Setup a new ge-replication session
 *   Start a geo-replication session